feature-hub/feature-hub/README.md

 The Feature Hub has been created by [SinnerSchrader](https://sinnerschrader.com) as part of our client work.
-In order to facilitate collaboration and reusability, we decided to publish the core functionality of our Micro Frontend solution as open source.
+In order to facilitate collaboration and reusability, we decided to publish the core functionality of our micro frontend solution as open source.

 ### Micro Frontends Instead of Monoliths